smolTypo/Formik-Form/README.md

 # Formik Form

-This is an exercise developed during Week 13 of MIT xPro Full Stack Bootcamp
+This is an exercise developed for Module 13 of MIT xPro Full Stack Bootcamp

 In this activity, the task is to create a login form with validation using Formik.